 Summers down here in Sunny Southern California tend to be a bit on the hot side.
 Alright, perhaps a lot of the hot side.
 All the more reason to know some great tips and tricks for keeping the summer heat out of your home and outside where it belongs.

-- Close the blinds on sunny days.
+- Stay cool this summer!
+Close the blinds on sunny days.
 Light beaming in through a window heats the surface of whatever it touches inside your home.
 You can combat this by closing the blinds or curtains to keep out excess sunlight.

 - Use appliances that generate heat sparingly.
 This includes the dishwasher, oven or stove, and the dryer as the main guys.
 The less you use any heat-generating appliances, the less heat you’ll have to deal with inside your home this summer.
 A great idea for this is to use them more at night when it’s cooler, and the excess heat won’t be so noticeable.